rajeshrideshmukh/missingskill-learning/git/git.md

 ## Some of the commands Performed:

-- git status (Before committing)
+- git status (Before committing check the status)

     <img src="../resources/git-output/git-status.png" width="400" height="100" />

-- git add & git status
+- git add & git status (git add . to add all code into staging area and then check the status again)

     <img src="../resources/git-output/git-add.png" width="400" height="200" />